alexch/codelikethis/public/lessons/agile/inceptions.md

 # Project Risks

 * Business risks
   * Does the market want this?
   * Will an emerging technology disrupt this product?
   * Can the client support success?
 * Technical risks
   * Are there 3rd party integrations?
   * Are there unknown technologies or libraries to learn?
   * Does the product rely on platforms that are changing, e.g. Android or Apple Watch?
 * Schedule risks
-  * Must we satisfy other parties, e.g. developers on another team?
-  * Is there a near term, immovable milestone like a festival launch?
+  * Is there a near term, immovable milestone like a festival or holiday?
+  * Are there bottlenecks or signoffs, e.g. developers on another team?
 * Budget risks
-  * Will we run out of money before beta?
+  * Will we run out of money (aka "runway") before beta?
 Before launch?
 Before handoff?
+* Other risks?
+  * Legal or regulatory?
+  * Safety?
+  * Specialized knowledge (e.g. human language fluency)?

 Based off <http://pivotallabs.com/agile-inception_knowing-what-to-build-and-where-to-start/>